Pomax/make-webbly-things/data/README.md

 # Testing

-the `test.sqlite` database is a prepopulated db for testing purposes.
-If you write new migrations, apply these to the test database using the sqlite3 CLI and the `.read` instruction.
+the `test.sqlite` database is a preconfigured database for running the unit and integration tests.

+If you write new migrations, make sure to apply those to the test database using the sqlite3 CLI and the `.read` instruction.
+A migration PR should include an updated test.sqlite3!